Course Content and Outcome Guide for MUS 195F

 - Special Fee:

 Course DescriptionProvides the opportunity to participate in a conducted symphonic band for brass, woodwind and percussion instrumentalists.
 Includes rehearsal and performance of repertoire from the 17th-21st centuries.
-Prerequisite: MUS 195E.
+Prerequisites: MUS 195E.
 Audit available.

 Intended Outcomes for the course